Keeping your home free from damp and mould

 The number one cause of mould in homes in the UK today is under-heating.

 You will get less mould if you keep your home warm, ventilate properly and minimise the amount of moisture you release into the air.

-Mould and condensation is one of the biggest problems facing our tenants.
-This section aims to help you understand what condensation is and how it, and mould growth, can be minimised.
+This guide aims to help you understand what condensation and mould are, and how their growth can be minimised.

 What is Condensation?

 Condensation comes from cooking, cleaning, bathing, even breathing.
 Condensation will form on the coldest surfaces in the room first, these cold areas are usually around windows, the corners, and external walls.

 Condensation occurs mainly during cold weather, whether it is raining or dry.
 Condensation is not necessarily a problem, as long as the surface has time to dry out every day.